1

 PHASE 2 - FINAL SHOWCASE

 From May, you will embark on the first phase of the workshop.
 This intensive learning phase features live lectures delivered online.
-You will be given an NUS account to access learning platforms such as Zoom and Canvas.
 Your professors will share their expertise through each of their own unique teaching styles.
 While embarking on this interactive virtual learning experience, you would gain an overall understanding of each of the courses before you dive into your projects.

 At the application stage, each student will be assigned to a cluster.
 In Phase 1, students will attend the introductory lectures of the courses in their respective cluster.
-The lectures will be held on Sundays (12 May, 19 May and 26 May) .
-For the Cloud, Security, IoT & AI cluster and the Media, Analytics & AI cluster, each cluster has 6 courses and each course will have a 3-hour lecture , either in the morning or afternoon.
+The lectures will be held on Saturdays and Sundays (9, 10 May, 16, 17 May and 23, 24 May).
+For the Cloud, IoT, Security & AI cluster and the Media, Analytics, Security & AI cluster, each cluster has 7 courses and each course will have a 3-hour lecture , either in the morning, afternoon or evening.
 X-Cluster has 3 courses and each course will have 6 hour lecture.

 Lecture attendance is compulsory as your attendance will determine your eligibility for a particular course at the course selection stage in June.
 After which, you may also be given mini assessments or quizzes which will assist the professors in determining your suitability for their courses.

-In end May, after completing the lectures, you will then rank your course preferences within the cluster to do a project.
+In end May, after completing the lectures, you will then rank your course preferences within the cluster to study and do a group project during Phase 2.
 Courses are then assigned based on your preference, course availability, attendance, performance in your preferred course and other relevant factors.